Principal Investigator

 Adam Wilson**

-Adam majored in Mathematics and Biomedical Sciencea with a minor in Philosophy at NAU.
+Adam majored in Mathematics and Biomedical Sciences with a minor in Philosophy at NAU.
 He is currently researching transposable element evolution across squamates, using bioinformatics analysis tools and software.
 In his free time, he likes to read fantasy novels about dragons and practice adventure photography.
-Adam transferred to Johns Hopkins University after the 2022 academic year.
+Adam transferred to Johns Hopkins University in 2022.

 Alyssa Santos